-- Aragonite sounds like one of the three musketeers but it is a source of calcium found in mollusk shells.
-Since it is low in magnesium it is good to use if your soil needs calcium but does not need any extra magnesium.
+- Aragonite is a source of calcium that comes from mollusk shells.
+Since it’s low in magnesium, it’s good to use if your soil needs calcium but does not need any extra magnesium.
 Too much magnesium can “tie up” other nutrients, making them unavailable for plants to use.
-If your pH is low, aragonite has almost as much sweetening power as limestone.
+If your pH is low (acidic), aragonite has almost as much sweetening power as limestone.

-- Bone Char is burned bone meal that provides a readily used source of phosphorus.
+- Bone Char is burned bone meal that provides a readily accessible source of phosphorus.

 - Calphos Colloidal Phosphate is a good choice if your soil is low in calcium and phosphorus.

-- Dolomitic Limestone will not only sweeten your soil better than pure limestone it also provides calcium and magnesium.
+- Dolomitic Limestone will not only raise your soil pH better than pure limestone, it also provides calcium and magnesium.

 - Granite Meal is a rock powder that provides slow release potassium and trace minerals without changing the pH of your soil.

 - Greensand is also called glauconite.
-It is high in potassium and iron and has small amounts of magnesium and other trace elements.
-It is good for loosening clay soils and improving sandy soil.
+It’s high in potassium and iron and has small amounts of magnesium and other trace elements.
+Greensand is good for loosening clay soils and improving sandy soil.

-- Gypsum is 23% calcium and 17% sulfur so it provides calcium without raising pH levels.
-It helps improve drainage by aerating the soil.
-It neutralizes plant toxins and removes sodium from the soil.
-The sulfur reacts with water and forms a weak sulfuric acid that frees up calcium in your soil.
+- Gypsum is 23% calcium and 17% sulfur, which means that it can provide a source of calcium without raising pH levels.
+It helps improve drainage by aerating the soil, neutralizes plant toxins, and removes sodium from the soil.
+The sulfur reacts with water and forms a weak sulfuric acid that frees up calcium.